aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 	e.g.
 	![get endpoint secreenshot](images/0E-get-endpoint-output.png)

-	Alternatively, you can go to the CloudFormation Console, find the `CustomizeUnicorns` stack and look in the Output Module
+	Alternatively, you can go to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home), find the `CustomizeUnicorns` stack and look in the **Output** tab

 1. You can test in your browser (or `curl`) for the following APIs.
 Remember to append the API path (e.g. `/socks`) to the endpoint